sollecitom/software-product-development-blog/content/posts/2023/2023-11-02-burnout-controversial-take.md

 So why is burnout on the rise, despite the increasing efforts companies put to address it?
 And despite the fact that working conditions are generally getting better?

+Think about the factors that are commonly cited as the root cause of burnout:

+1. If you work long hours or have an excessive workload.
+2. When a job is chaotic, you need constant energy to remain focused, which can lead to fatigue and job burnout.
+3. Lack of rewards and acknowledgement.
+If you don't get recognized and compensated enough for your efforts.
+4. Poor self-care: not taking care of yourself outside of work.
+5. Juggling many things at once: work, family, study, etc.

+I believe the reason lies in a fundamental lack of understanding of why burnout happens, resulting in an inability to see the root causes of the problem and to address it.

 TODO